Presbyterian Church in Myanmar: History

-The migration of the Mizo people from northeast India to Myanmar from 1914 to 1950 contributed to spreading Presbyterianism within the country.
+The migration of the Mizo people from Mizoram State in northeast India to Myanmar from 1914 to 1950 contributed to spreading Presbyterianism within the country.
 Some of these migrants became Presbyterians during the revival in their region in the 1930s organized by Welsh Presbyterian missionaries.
 The Presbyterian congregations in Myanmar were under the care of Mizo Presbyterian Church in India for several years until the founding of the Presbyterian Church of Myanmar.

-Presbyterian Church of Myanmar was found at Losau in 1956.
-Mizo immigrants formed the Presbyterian Church in Myanmar after they moved to the Kalay and Kabaw Valley in upper Chindwin.
+The Presbyterian Church of Myanmar (PCM) was officially established at Losau in 1956 by Mizo immigrants after they moved to the Kalay and Kabaw Valley in upper Chindwin.
 They were served first by a Baptist, then by a Methodist minister.
 The Mizo Presbyterians maintained the Reformed faith.
 The church spread in the surrounding regions.
 In 1962 the church was constituted at the national level with 5,000 members.
 The church extended its activities to the southern Chin Hills, Rakhine State, upper Sagaing Division.
-The denomination is a member of the World Communion of Reformed Churches and has about 30,000 members in 256 parishes and 160 house fellowships.
+The denomination is a member of the World Communion of Reformed Churches and by 2013 had about 30,000 members in 256 parishes and 160 house fellowships.
 A partner church relationship with the Presbyterian Church (USA) and Presbyterian Church Ireland have also been established.

 Denominations and the Split

-So far the denomination now has 245 congregations with more than 33,000 members.
+In 2023, the denomination has 245 congregations with more than 33,000 members.
 Congregations are spread over a large area of Myanmar, often in remote mountainous regions.
+Over time some members saw the church, in their eyes, succumb to liberalism, modernism, and ecumenical and charismatic movements.
+The church started to split into smaller denominations, including the Evangelical Presbyterian Church, Independent Presbyterian Church and Reformed Presbyterian Church.

-Under the umbrellas of Presbyterian also consists several denominations such as Evangelical Presbyterian Denomination, Independent Presbyterian Denomination and Reformed Presbyterian Denomination.
-The Evangelical Presbyterians emerged in 1983.
-All members once belonged to diverse denominations, but seceded as these churches, in their eyes, succumbed to liberalism, modernism, and ecumenical and charismatic movements.
-The church was founded by Rev. Robert Thawm Luai.
-It has its roots in Chin State.
-From the Evangelical Presbyterian split the Protestant Reformed Church in Myanmar which holds a conservatives approach on the Christian texts and tradition.
+The Evangelical Presbyterians emerged in 1983 and was founded by Rev. Robert Thawm Luai in Chin State.
+From the Evangelical Presbyterian followed the Protestant Reformed Church in Myanmar which holds a conservative approach on Christian texts and tradition.